geerlingguy/ansible-role-gitlab/README.md

 GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.

+    # Extra Static Configuration
+    gitlab_extra_config: ~

+Extra configuration to include in `gitlab.rb`.
+Contents of this variable will be passed statically, meaning raw configuration options should be used, like so:

+    # Extra Static Configuration
+    gitlab_extra_config: |
+    gitlab_rails['lfs_enabled'] = true
+    gitlab_rails['lfs_storage_path'] = "/mnt/storage/lfs-objects"

+This defaults to a null value - if no extra configuration is defined, it will not be included in the GitLab configuration.

 ## Dependencies

 None.